koshamo/Sudolv/README.md

 ## Usage

-After loading Sudolv to a Common Lisp REPL you may start the sudoku solver either using the function (solve-sudoku), which then prompts for a sudoku file of (solve-sudoku-file file-name), where file-name is a string containing the path to a sudoku file.
+After loading Sudolv to a Common Lisp REPL you may start the sudoku solver either using the function (solve-sudoku), which then prompts for a sudoku file or (solve-sudoku-file file-name), where file-name is a string containing the path to a sudoku file.

 ## Sudoku file